cliffordhu/cliffordhu.github.io/_posts/TickerSelectionFromEFTdBParser.md

 import time
 ```
 ## Parse the top 10 holders of each ETF and histogram the ticker held by ETFS.
 The top 150 tickers are selected on the watch list.
-There are a lot of N/As because they are bond ticker, not avaible on the stock market.
-Also some tickers are from Europe, not tradble.
+There are a lot of N/As because they are bond tickers, not available on the stock market.
+Also, some tickers are from Europe, not tradable.
-Finally, there are if the API is called too fast for too long. the  systme will give timeout. like this
+Finally, if the API is called too fast for too long. the  system will give a timeout. like this

 - Exception raised.
 Retrying for 2 time.
 Error code is HTTPSConnectionPool(host='etfdb.com', port=443): Max retries exceeded with url: /etf/SRLN (Caused by ConnectTimeoutError(<urllib3.connection.HTTPSConnection object at 0x000002AB9A5DBFD0>, 'Connection to etfdb.com timed out. (connect timeout=None)'))

 - Reduced retries.
 Sleeping for 15 mins.
-Current symbol is SRLN
+The current symbol is SRLN
 In this case we have to wait for 15 mins to rest the link.

 All the tickers are saved to Stocklist and to csv file.